About the Ph.D. Graduate Program

 Molecular and Cellular Pharmacology!

 Molecular and Cellular Pharmacology is an interdepartmental Graduate Program with faculty from the Department of Pharmacological Sciences, other Departments at Stony Brook and scientists from Brookhaven National Laboratories and Cold Spring Harbor Laboratories.
 It offers a comprehensive research and educational experience ranging from the basic biological sciences to the imaging of biological processes in cell and tissue cultures and mammals.
 The research interests of our training faculty include the therapeutics of cancer and infectious diseases, cardiovascular and endocrine pharmacology, neuropharmacology and drug design.
-The course work in the program provides advanced knowledge in pharmacology and in biochemistry, molecular genetics, cell biology, immunology, computational biology and neuropharmacology.
+The coursework in the program provides advanced knowledge in pharmacology and in biochemistry, molecular genetics, cell biology, immunology, structural and computational biology and neuropharmacology.

 Our goal is to provide education, support and a training environment that successfully prepares students for subsequent academic or industrial career opportunities.